pediapress/Collection/README.txt

 * Coll-helppage: The name of the help page (see above).
   The default for English language is "Help:Books", and there exist translations
 	for lots of different languages.

+* Coll-user_book_prefix: Prefix for titles of "user books" (i.e. books for personal use, as opposed to "community books").
+If the system message is empty or '-' (the default), the title of user book pages is constructed as User:USERNAME/Books/BOOKTITLE.
+If the system message is set and its content is PREFIX, the title of user book pages is constructed by directly concatenating PREFIX and the BOOKTITLE, i.e. there's no implicitly inserted '/' inbetween!

+* Coll-community_book_prefix: Prefix for titles of "community books" (cf. "user books" above).
+If the system message is empty or '-' (the default), the title of community pages is constructed as NAMESPACE:Books/BOOKTITLE, where NAMESPACE depends on the value of $wgCommunityCollectionNamespace (see above).
+	If the system message is set and its content is PREFIX, the title of community book pages is constructed by directly concatenating PREFIX and BOOKTITLE, i.e. there's no implicitly inserted '/' inbetween.
+Thus it's possible to define a custom namespace 'Book' and set the system message to 'Book:' to produce community book page titles Book:BOOKTITLE.

 * Coll-savedbook_template: The name of the template (w/out the Template: prefix) included at the top of saved book pages (see above).